KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_R.rst

 Meanwhile the package is installed, remember to answer NO when asked   to create a personal library in the user home (that can be found under $HOME/RStudio/log).
 This way, rJava will be installed in the directory /usr/lib64/R/library/rJava.

-Finally, edit the TOMCAT_HOME/bin/setenv.sh adding the instructions in Code 6.2:
+Finally, edit the TOMCAT_HOME/bin/setenv.sh adding the following commands:

 .. code:: console
+   :linenos:

    export R_HOME=/usr/lib64/R
    export LD_LIBRARY_PATH=/usr/lib64/R/library/rJava/jri